 Croydon Council holds £45m shares in a property fund, principally to secure service savings in relation to temporary accommodation.
-As this instrument in not structured to repay principal and interest, it is necessary to hold it at Fair Value through Profit or Loss
+As this instrument in not structured to repay principal and interest, it is necessary to hold it at Fair Value.

 Notes